Aakanksha1411/RebtelAppAndroidTest/README.md

 Clone the repository: git clone https://github.com/Aakanksha1411/RebtelApp.git

 ### Steps
+*Set Node.js path of your machine in the data.properties under src/main/java/resources/data.properties

 * Open cmd or equivalent and go to the cloned repo location.